Asahel-code/green_market/README.md

 Runs the app in the production mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

+## Test app

+The app has been deployed on heroku you can preview it on [https://fresh-green-market.herokuapp.com](https://fresh-green-market.herokuapp.com)

 ## Home page
 <img src="/backend/frontend/public/images/img1.png" alt="home page"/>